Special educational needs and disability (SEND)

 What should I do if I think my child has special educational needs?
 Who do I talk to?

 There is a team of staff at King Edward’s who you can talk to.
 The first point of contact is usually the tutor, but if your child is in Year 6 and starting here in September then you should contact Mrs B Lockyer as she works closely with the local primary schools.
-There is also the opportunity for parents to speak to the SENDCo, Mr A Carrington, and Assistant SENDCo, Mrs J Shudell, who have responsibility for SEN provision.
-Parent's concerns are always taken very seriously and parents can be assured that they will be listened to.
-Alongside the SEN team the Heads of House have a key role in liaising with parents and we pride ourselves on the excellent relationships we form with our parents built up through open and honest dialogue and trust.
+There is also the opportunity for parents to speak to the SENDCo, Mrs J Ryan and Assistant SENDCo, Mrs J Shudell, who have responsibility for SEN provision.
+Parents' concerns are always taken very seriously and parents can be assured that they will be listened to.
+Alongside the SEN team the Heads of House and House Champions have a key role in liaising with parents and we pride ourselves on the excellent relationships we form with our parents built up through open and honest dialogue and trust.

 How will the school decide if my child needs extra support?

 The majority of students join us from primary school in Year 7.
 Mrs B Lockyer visits all the local feeder schools and meets with the staff to discuss each individual student and enable us to have a picture of the needs of all the students who will be joining us.
 This enables us to start to think about any necessary provisions that may need to be put in place before the start of the new academic year.
 We have the results from a raft of formal assessments which have been completed and the academy also conducts its own assessments, in particular to assess levels of numeracy and literacy.
 However extra support may be provided for a wide range of reasons not solely academic.
 The school may decide to provide additional support as a result of concerns raised by parents, concerns raised by teaching staff or as a result of liaison with external agencies.

 How will the school support my child?